matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 #### Hero Culture

-Hero Culture is what happens when chronic overload becomes normal and the organisation quietly begins to rely on individuals who can absorb unreasonable load through personal sacrifice.
+Hero Culture is what happens when chronic overload becomes normal, and the organisation quietly begins to rely on individuals who can absorb unreasonable load through personal sacrifice.
 The late-night deployment, the weekend fix, the 2am incident save, these become celebrated behaviours.

 Hero Culture is seductive because it feels like excellence.
 But it is actually the loudest symptom of failure: a system that only works when someone suffers.
 And because heroism "works" in the short term, it prevents leadership from seeing the real problem: the system is overburdened, brittle, and unsustainable.
 Heroes are not a strength.
 They are a warning sign.